hjagodzinski/C-Mock/README.md

 #### Specifying expectations ####

 `EXPECT_FUNCTION_CALL` and `ON_FUNCTION_CALL` do exactly what theirs' method equivalents.
-Both take two arguments: a mock class instance and the arguments you expect - there is no need to repeat function name since it is already known at this point.
-Suppose we expect *add* function to be called once with arguments *1* and *2*, and want it to return *12*:
+Both take two arguments: a mock class instance and the arguments you expect - there is no need to repeat the function name since it is already known at this point.
+Suppose we expect the `add` function to be called once with arguments *1* and *2*, and want it to return *12*:

 ```cpp
 AddFunctionMock mock;
 EXPECT_FUNCTION_CALL(mock, (1, 2)).WillOnce(::testing::Return(12));
 ```

 A function is mocked as long as its corresponding mock class instance exists.
-This allows to control when a function is mocked.
+This allows controlling when a function is mocked.

 ```cpp
 {